 - a.
-The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011- Not applicable to the Company during the audit period. - b.
-The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; to the extent of its applicability - c.
-The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; Not applicable since the Company is not equity listed Company. - d.
-The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018 ;( Not applicable to the Company during the audit period) - e.
-The Securities and Exchange Board of India (Issue and Listing of Debt Securities, 2008) - f.
-The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; Not applicable - g.
-The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; (Not applicable to the

-Company during the audit period)
+The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulation.s, 2011-Not applicable to the Company during the audit period. - b.
+The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015 to the extent of its applicability. - c.
+The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; (Not applicable to the Company during the audit period. - d.
+The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; Not applicable to the Company during the audit period - e.
+The Securities and Exchange Board of India (Issue and Listing of Debt Securities, 2008) - f The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - g.
+The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; Not applicable to the Company during the audit period

 - h.
-The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; (Not applicable to the Company during the audit period) - i.
-The Depositories Act, 1996 and the Regulations and Bye-laws framed there under and - i.
-The Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021- Not applicable
+The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; Not applicable to the Company during the audit period - i.
+The Depositories Act, 1996 and the Regulations and Bye-laws framed there under and - j The Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021-Not applicable to the Company during the audit period